fiskaltrust/release-notes/portal/portal-sprint-76.md

 ## Next steps
 In the upcoming sprints, the development team will mostly focus on further improving the customer onboarding experience in the Portal.

-In addition to this, we will continue to improve the _Export_ features in the portal and offer additional exports for the German market.
+In addition to this, we will continue to improve the _Export_ features in the fiskaltrust.Portal and offer additional exports for the German market.

 ## Feedback
 We would love to hear what you think about these features.
 To get in touch, please reach out to [info@fiskaltrust.at](mailto:info@fiskaltrust.at).